SilvesterPalmetshofer/SilvesterPalmetshofer/README.md

 - 🌱 I’m currently learning nothing.
 - 💞️ I’m looking to collaborate on nothing.
 - 📫 How to reach me: Just don´t!
-- 😄 Pronouns: he/she/it das S muss mit!
+- 😄 Pronouns: he/she/it das 'S' muss mit!
-- ⚡ Fun fact: There´s nothing fun about me. :(
+- ⚡ Fun fact: no

 <!---
 SilvesterPalmetshofer/SilvesterPalmetshofer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.